Loading617/MSIPTV/README.md

 # MS IPTV
-MSIPTV (An acronym for MakeSure IPTV) is a Playlist Checker for Android
+MSIPTVE (An acronym for MakeSure IPTV Editor) is a Playlist Checker for Android